wp-plugins/lightbox-plus/readme.txt

 * <strong>README!</strong> - There is a reset button that will remove your old options and replace them with the new options, Lightbox Plus will act funny until you either reset it or update the settings.
 * <strong>README!</strong> - If you have custom styles back them up before proceeding.
 You will need to convert them to the new directory and ColorBox format to use them again.
 * <strong>README!</strong> - Only the black and white existing styles have been ported to the new format, it is very easy to convert any of the other color styles to the new format.
-* Added reset button to allow for resetting to defualt settings.
+* Added reset button to allow for resetting to default settings.
 * Tested In: Firefox 2, 3, Safari 3, 4, Opera 9, 10, Chrome 1, 2, Internet Explorer 6, 7, 8.

 = 1.4 =